-- Formed in 1969, Telecommunications Education Committee Organization (TECO), the association's political action committee, lends credibility to the government affairs program through modest and judicious campaign contributions to key congressional supporters.
+- Formed in 1969, the NTCA Rural Broadband PAC, the association's political action committee, lends credibility to the government affairs program through modest and judicious campaign contributions to key congressional supporters.

 - National Telcom Corporation (NTC) is an association-captive property and casualty insurance company.
 As a captive, NTC serves only NTCA members and provides opportunities to minimize administrative costs and control losses.